 This tissue is called fascia.
 If you have myofascial pain syndrome, you may have knots in your muscles known as trigger points.
 These areas are extremely tender and may cause pain in other areas of your body.
 You may also have muscles that are stiff, weak or have a limited range of motion.

-Your physical therapist may recommend myofascial decompression if you have this condition.
-This form of treatment can alter blood flow and draw toxins out of inflamed muscles.
-Cupping can also release trigger points, helping your painful muscles to relax, relieving your discomfort.
+Your nearby physical therapist or your suction cup therapy specialist of Tri Physical Therapy may recommend myofascial decompression if you have this condition.
+This form of suction cup treatment can alter blood flow and draw toxins out of inflamed muscles.
+Suction cup therapy can also release trigger points, helping your painful muscles to relax, relieving your discomfort.

 Side Effects of Cupping Therapy

-There is a slight possibility that you may experience a few minor side effects from having cupping therapy done.
+There is a slight possibility that you may experience a few minor side effects from having suction cup therapy done.
 These include minor burns, skin irritation and bruising, but these side effects clear up within a few days.

 Your physical therapist can address your concerns about and work to minimize your risks of developing these side effects.

-Your NYC physical therapist has been thoroughly trained in cupping therapy.
+Your Brooklyn physical therapist has been thoroughly trained in suction cup therapy also called cupping therapy.
 This practice has been done for thousands of years.
-It’s a safe, highly effective form of treatment as long as it’s done by an experienced and highly trained practitioner such as your physical therapist at TRI PT.
+It’s a safe, highly effective form of suction cup treatment as long as it’s done by an experienced and highly trained suction cup practitioner such as your physical therapist at TRI PT.